jaanga/blode/very-simple-menu/readme.md

 ### Concept
 Provide sample code for a very simple two panel menu and content system where both the menu and content files are called from external HTML files at runtime.

+### Features

+* Reads 'menu.html' and displays it as HTML in the left side menu panel
+* Menu file may contain links to any number of HTML files that display in right side content panel
+* Designed to be 'as simple as possible, but not too simple.'
+* See the blog post: [Very Simple Menu R1]( http://www.jaanga.com/2014/02/very-simple-menu-r1.html )

 ### Project Links